-In 2013/14, 236 patients who received their care from Whittington Health were recruited into studies classified by the National Institute for Health Research as part of the NIHR research portfolio.
+In 2013-14, 236 patients who received their care from Whittington Health were recruited into studies classified by the National Institute for Health Research as part of the NIHR research portfolio.

-There are currently 21 National Institute of Health Research (NIHR) portfolio studies running at Whittington Health, 79 per cent are interventional studies, which is the highest percentage of interventional studies of all the North Thames Clinical Research Network (CRN) hospital trusts.
+There are currently 21 National Institute of Health Research (NIHR) portfolio studies running at Whittington health, 79% are interventional studies, which is the highest percentage of interventional studies of all the North Thames Clinical Research Network (CRN) of Hospital Trusts.